 4. Paschimottanasana (Seated Forward Bend Pose)

-This asana calms the brain and helps relieve stress and mild depression that can be common while PMSing.
+This asana calms the brain and helps relieve stress and mild depression which can be common while PMSing.
 It also helps relieve the symptoms of menopause and menstrual discomfort.

 How To Do It: